char0n/vladimirgorej.com/_posts/2022-02-05-advanced-memoization-for-javascript-functions-with-lodash-memoize.md

 console.dir(funcM.cache.size); // => 1
 {% endhighlight %}

-I've extracted `memoizeN` into [GitHub Gist](https://gist.github.com/char0n/2e6c77d38cf00faacceaf37e46b76a32) installable via npm.
+I've extracted `memoizeN` into <a href="https://gist.github.com/char0n/2e6c77d38cf00faacceaf37e46b76a32" target="_blank" rel="noopener noreferrer">GitHub Gist</a> installable via npm.
 If you prefer to use `memoizeN` as npm package, here is how to achieve that: